 ….
 Are we violating environmental justice standards if the ‘new’ impound lot is not reduced in size, better designed and responsibly managed?

 ….
-How quickly can we get Kentucky to drop the restrictions on how much the city can charge those who should be held responsible for the towed vehicles – the owners and insurers?
+How quickly can Metro Council increase lot fees, holding responsible for the towed vehicles the owners and insurers?

 ….
 Can we build a vertical storage (garage) funded by fees collected from the owners and insurers?

-He led another community group organizing a regional environmental conference, The Green Convene.
+He led the organization of a regional environmental conference, The Green Convene.

 Jackie’s commitment to urban Louisville began in the 1980s when he bought and rehabbed four historic structures in what is now known as NULU.
 Upon moving back to Louisville he bought a 100 year old empty building in downtown Louisville and headquartered the bike shop there.
 He has bought empty historic buildings in Clifton and south of Old Louisville, putting them back in use, leasing them to artists and businesses.
 He is currently working on a plan to rehab four more historical buildings downtown, and developing plans to replace a surface parking lot with Louisville’s first car-free residential complex.
 He opposes the plans for the new suburban VA Hospital and opposed the violation of community standards by the Dixie and Broadway WalMart.